Sprains and strains

 - Swelling

-- Trouble moving a joint
+- Trouble putting weight on the joint

 - Pain